PnS2018/pns2018.github.com/session_01.md

 ### Basic Numpy
 The contents of this section are mainly based on the [quickstart tutorial](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html) of Numpy from the official website.

-The main object in Numpy is the homogenous multi-dimensional array (or a tensor).
+The main object in Numpy is the homogeneous multi-dimensional array (or a tensor).
 The main difference between a python multi-dimensional list and the numpy array is that elements of a list can be of different types, while the elements of a numpy array are of the same type.

 Numpy's array class is called the `ndarray`, which also goes by the alias `array`.
-A few important attributes of the ndarray object are `ndarray.shape` which has the dimensions of the array, `ndarray.dtype` which has the type of elements in the array (e.g., numpy.int16, numpy.float16, numpu.float32, etc).
+A few important attributes of the ndarray object are `ndarray.shape` which has the dimensions of the array, `ndarray.dtype` which has the type of elements in the array (e.g., numpy.int16, numpy.float16, numpy.float32, etc).

 Let us look at an example.